groue/GRMustache/Guides/partials.md

 - In the specified bundle, with ".mustache" extension:
     - `renderObject:fromResource:bundle:error:`
     - `templateFromResource:bundle:error:`
-- In the specified bundle, with the provided extension:
-    - `renderObject:fromResource:withExtension:bundle:error:`
-    - `templateFromResource:withExtension:bundle:error:`
 - Relatively to the URL of the including template, with the same extension:
-    - `renderObject:fromContentsOfURL:error:`
     - `templateFromContentsOfURL:error:`
 - Relatively to the path of the including template, with the same extension:
-    - `renderObject:fromContentsOfFile:error:`
     - `templateFromContentsOfFile:error:`

-Check [Guides/template_repositories.md](template_repositories.md) for more partial loading strategies.
+Check the [Template Repositories Guide](template_repositories.md) for more partial loading strategies.

 Partials in the file system
 ---------------------------

-When you identify a template through a URL or a file path (see [templates.md](templates.md)), you are able to navigate through a hierarchy of directories and partial files.
+When you identify a template through a URL or a file path (see the [Templates Guide](templates.md)), you are able to navigate through a hierarchy of directories and partial files.

-The partial tag `{{>name}}` interprets the *name* as a *relative path*, and loads the partial template relatively to the embedding template.
+The partial tag `{{> name }}` interprets the *name* as a *relative path*, and loads the partial template relatively to the embedding template.
 For example, given the following hierarchy:

     - templates
         - a.mustache